Advantage Shaping as Surrogate Reward Maximization: Unifying Pass@K Policy Gradients: A Regularized Surrogate Rewards Perspective

 \subsection{Reward Regularization Interpretation of Skew-R}

-Because Sec. \ref{sec:bydance} connects advantage shaping to direct Pass@K optimization, one might guess it maximizes a convex combination of the $0/1$ and Pass@K rewards.
+\emph{What reward does the combined 0/1 and Pass@K advantage shaping actually optimize?} Because Sec. \ref{sec:bydance} connects advantage shaping to direct Pass@K optimization, one might guess it maximizes a convex combination of the $0/1$ and Pass@K rewards.
 The catch is that in \eqref{eq:combo bydance} the mixing weight $\rhohat$ is \emph{adaptive} to the instance ``difficulty'' (as measured by $\rhohat$), so the combination is \emph{not} a fixed convex blend at the objective level.

 To simplify reverse engineering and obtain a more interpretable surrogate reward, we leverage the empirical observation from the previous subsection: except when $K$ is small relative to $N$, both combined schemes $\At^\pm_{\combo}$ and $A^\pm_{\combo}$ are numerically close in terms of effective weights to the simpler \emph{right-skew} shaping